Surveys

 Your lender sets the price of the mortgage valuation.
 Sometimes you can add it to the loan amount.
 Occasionally, mortgage valuations are free of charge but this is more common when re-mortgaging.

-Homebuyers survey
+Homebuyers Survey

 The Royal Institute of Chartered Surveyors (RICS) have a standard format which many surveyors use.
 This incorporates a traffic light style rating system making the report straightforward to understand.